-The premier African American scholarship and alumni engagement organization in the country.
+To be the premier African American scholarship organization in the nation.

 Our mission is to uphold and promote the exemplary principles of our namesake and first African American graduate of the University of Virginia, Dr. Walter N. Ridley through:

 Learning: To contribute to a superior learning environment by providing scholarships to African American students of the highest academic caliber.

 Leadership: To represent issues of importance to African American students and Alumni.